benwhalley/signalbox/signalbox/docs/questionnaires.rst

 `likert or likert-list`
     Discreet options selected via radio-buttons (i.e. options are mutually exclusive). `likert-list` produces a vertical list as opposed to a horizontal scale.
-A required attribute is `choiceset`, to specify the options available (see above).
+Add `.rotate` to rotate the option labels.

 `checkboxes`